fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 **1. What are you building or investigating and why?** Define a concrete problem and who it helps (analyst, decision maker, developer, scientist, etc.).

-**2. What data will we use and can we actually get it working?** Confirm you have access, permissions (if needed), and a plan for cleaning/processing at scale.
+**2. What data, framework, or tool will you use and can you actually get it working?** Confirm you have access, permissions (if needed).

 **3. What is the "technical contribution"?** Your proposal must go beyond a basic dashboard.
-Examples include: a scalable data pipeline, new interaction workflow, novel visual encoding for complex data, evaluation of tradeoffs, new features in a tool, or an integrated analytics loop with ML.
+Examples include: a scalable data pipeline, new interaction workflow, novel visual encoding for complex data, evaluation of tradeoffs, new features in an already-existing tool, or an integrated analytics loop with ML.

 **4. How will we measure success?** Include a practical evaluation plan: performance metrics, usability testing, case study, comparison to baselines, etc.